alfredorusso-github/CUDA-Lsystem/README.md

 * `turn angle` A double representing an angle expressed in `degree` which specify the rotation amount when the turtle has to rotate itself.
 * `step length` A double representing the length of the segment drawn.
 * `draw gpu result` A boolean value which represent the choice to draw the gpu result instead of the cpu one.
 The default value is `false`.
-* `starting direction` An int which represent the initial orientation of the turtle so in which direction it starts drawing.
+* `starting direction` An int which represent the initial orientation of the turtle, so in which direction it starts drawing.
 It is advisable to use the direction specified inside the class like:
 	```c++
 	lsystem::UP
 	lsystem::DOWN